 5.2.2.
-For on-campus year-round testing, an institutional representative will be present in the collection station to certify the identity of student-athletes, will assist with security of the collection station, and will remain in the testing station until testing has been completed.
+For on-campus year-round testing, an institutional representative will be present in the collection station to assist with the identity certification of student-athletes, assist with security of the collection station, and remain in the testing station until testing has been completed.